GokulPawar636/PowerBI-project--4-week-/README.md

   ---Sustainable Supply Chain Performance Dashboard in Power BI--- In this Project we will create comprehensive Dashboard for managing and analyzing supply chain inventory data, manufacturing data and supplier data.

----week 1 -Day 1
   -- Creating a different tables for a easy to understand or for brief Analysis on the data --
   - Creating a tables with following attribute:

   1. Invectory table:
        - Product type